skpha13/cvx-rayopt/docs/readmes/04_benchmark_and_analysis.md

 Memory usage provides an interesting insight into the efficiency of the algorithms.
 All methods except the **Least Squares Dense** approach utilize less than `1GB` of memory.

 The **Dense** method requires significantly more memory because it needs to store a large matrix of size: `m = 108.900, n = 4.950`.
 In contrast, the **Least Squares Sparse** method only needs to store non-zero elements, representing a more memory-efficient solution.
-And the **Greedy** approaches hold at maximum a matrix of size: `m = 108.900, n = 1000`.
+And the **Matching Pursuit** approaches hold at maximum a matrix of size: `m = 108.900, n = 1000`.

 ## Observations